LiuVII/image_resizer/README.md

 Single endpoint web server takes in an image and resizes (scales) it to the specified dimensions

 ## Setup
-To setup application simply git clone into any folder with reading and writing access rights.
+To setup application simply copy (or git clone) the application folder into any location with reading and writing access rights.

 The application requires python 2 (version 2.7 or greater) with installed libraries specified in 'requirements.txt'.

 ## Run
-To run the application cd to the application folder and simply execute:
+To run the application using the terminal cd to the application folder and simply execute:
 '''
 python app.py
 '''